-Equity Release may be used to purchase a new home, holiday home, taken from a buy-to-let property and even from your home where an element is B&B or Airbnb.
+Equity Release may be used to purchase a new home, holiday home and even from your home where an element is B&B or Airbnb.

 In this guide, you will learn: